 What are the implications of the UK's decision to leave the EU for franchisees and franchisors?
-The short answer is that there will be no immediate contractual consequences, but here we take a look at 5 key things to consider in relation to Brexit and franchising.
+The short answer is that there will be no immediate contractual consequences.

 - Firstly, it's important to note that most domestic franchise agreements are governed by either the laws of England and Wales, or the laws of Scotland.
 There will be no immediate changes to the relevant laws and so no need to make changes to contracts.
 It is also inconceivable that any changes to our contract laws which govern franchise agreements will be made in the exit negotiation process, nor by the UK government unilaterally as part of the process.